ViperSLM/PlutoFramework/README.md

    `cmake -B build -DBUILD_SHARED_LIBS=ON`

-   Additionally, if you also want to build the example programs, also append '-DPLUTO_BUILD_EXAMPLES=ON':
+   Additionally, if you also want to build the example program(s), also append '-DPLUTO_BUILD_EXAMPLES=ON':

    `cmake -B build -DPLUTO_BUILD_EXAMPLES=ON`